Frequently asked questions

 What’s next?

-You can continue to receive care from your current provider through the end of their contract.
 In some cases, members with a chronic condition or in treatment may continue to receive care while paying in-network rates after their provider’s contract ends.
 This is called Continuity of Care.

 Your letter will provide more information on who to contact to learn how you can continue your present course of treatment with your current provider.
 It will also provide information on how to find a new provider.